FURK4NGG/blacklayer/README.md

 ## Roadmap
 - [x] Changeable background(color, png, jpg, gif) using by .conf
 - [ ] Run logout codes when detect no movement in any monitor
+- [ ] Moving the workspaces from the screen where Blacklayer is running to another screen

 # Tips
 To verify whether the blacklayer process is running, use: